Marta — Ukrainian tennis player,

 2020

-Debuts at the US Open and Roland Garros
+First Main-Draw Appearances at US Open and Roland Garros

-Marta made her first appearances at the US Open and Roland Garros.
-She achieved success in doubles at Roland Garros, reaching the quarterfinals.
+Marta made her main-draw debut at both the US Open and Roland Garros.
+She reached the third round at the US Open and advanced to the doubles quarterfinals at Roland Garros.

 2021

-Marta reached the semifinals at the Abu Dhabi Women’s Tennis Open and the Istanbul Cup, rising to No. 77 in the WTA rankings.
-In June 2021, Marta Kostyuk was named to Ukraine’s Olympic team for the Tokyo Games but had to withdraw due to a shoulder injury.
+Marta reached the semifinals of the Abu Dhabi Women’s Tennis Open and the Istanbul Cup, and advanced to the fourth round of Roland Garros for the first time.
+During the season, she broke into the WTA Top 50.
+In June, she was named to Ukraine’s Olympic team for the Tokyo Games but was forced to withdraw due to a shoulder injury.

 2023